Back to Top

 Why Daily Washing Causes Problems

 Beard hair is coarser and drier than scalp hair.
-When you wash too often:
+Washing too often strips away the oils your beard depends on.

 • Natural oils are stripped away